 Blind and partially sighted people have adjusted as much as possible to the daily challenges the pandemic has created – but some of the more visual safety measures, like social distancing and changes to the environment, are going to continue to be major barriers to independence and confidence.

 Our Head of Social Change, Sarah Lambert, talks about our campaign to encourage everyone to 'maintain the space, be patient, be helpful'.

-We created a short film to help people not feel awkward interacting with blind and partially sighted people during the coronavirus situation.
+We created a short film to help people not feel awkward interacting with blind and partially sighted people as we come out of lockdown.